 Registration and Rules

-There is a limited amount of space available, so entries for up to three teams per school will be accepted on a first-come, first-serve basis until October 19, 2018.
-If space is still available after October 24, an additional one team per school may be accepted.
+There is a limited amount of space available, so entries for up to two teams per school will be accepted on a first-come, first-serve basis until October 6th, 2021.
+If space is still available after October 18th, an additional one team per school may be accepted from the wait-list.

-- The high school is able to make changes to their registration form until October 19, 2018.
+- The high school sponsor is able to make changes to their registration account until October 18th, 2021.

 - Because different schools use different types of machines and programming languages, teams must provide their own computers and software.
 Any programming language may be used for the contest.